dbushell/dbushell-2k15/src/data/blog/2010/2010-09-02-do-you-love-design.md

 Before I get into the meaty part of this post I'd like to share this by [Kyle Steed](http://kylesteed.com/2010/epic-shmepic/):

-<blockquote><p>Homer’s “Iliad” and “Odyssey” are epic.
+> Homer’s “Iliad” and “Odyssey” are epic.
 Beowulf is epic.
-The design you saw last night on Dribbble is not epic.</p></blockquote>
+The design you saw last night on Dribbble is not epic.

 Funny and true.
 I'm guilty of this myself, despite vowing a _very _long time ago never to write a blog titled _"30 Incredibly Awesome Epic Web Designs"_ or anything remotely similar.
 I only bring this up because I may need to justify myself in a few minutes...